U.S. conducts air strikes against Iranian-backed militia facilities in Syria - Pentagon

 Under the Trump administration, the escalatory back-and-forth stoked tensions, culminating in the U.S. killing of Iranian military leader Qassem Soleimani and a retaliatory Iranian ballistic missile attack against U.S. forces in Iraq last year.

-Reporting by Idrees Ali and Phil Stewart; Editing by Grant McCool and Peter Cooney
+Reporting by Idrees Ali and Phil Stewart; additional reporting by Kinda Makieh in Damascus; Editing by Grant McCool and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.